Darth-hub/Eclyra-Google-Solution-Challenge/README.md

 - **Cloud-Hosted**: Deployed on **Render (backend)** and **Netlify (frontend)**.
 - **Optimized Performance**: Uses Firebase Firestore for real-time data and scalable storage.

-### **6️⃣ Blog Section and EclyraSearch**
+### **6️⃣ Blog Section & EclyraSearch**
-- **Blog-Section**: Users can explore insightful articles on effective recycling techniques, environmental sustainability, and waste management best practices.
+- **Blog Section**: Users can explore insightful articles on effective recycling techniques, environmental sustainability, and waste management best practices.
-- **EclyraSearch**: A smart search feature powered by Gemini API, enabling users to quickly find answers to recycling-related queries and optimal waste disposal methods with fast and accurate responses.
+- **EclyraSearch**: A smart search feature powered by **Gemini API**, enabling users to quickly find answers to recycling-related queries and optimal waste disposal methods with fast and accurate responses.

 ---